 -

-File Moves: Moves are not supported.
+File Moves: File moving is not supported.
 If files are moved or renamed within the job folder between runs, the next job run will treat them as new files and process them accordingly.